Thomas-Gray-CS/SEPM-MSc-Computer-Science/individual_assignment.md

 ### Team Assignment - Project Report

-Below are the documents and deliverables relating to my work, as well as the work of the wider team, during the Team Assignment part of this module.
+Below are the documents and deliverables relating to my work on the individual assignment during this module.
-I have included the final proposal document, as well as information relating to my specific work completed during the assignment phase.
+I have included both the final presentation and the final transcript, as well as a link to my reflection on this assignment.

 ### Final Deliverable - Project Report